The Table Shows Ordered Pairs For A Polynomial Function F

 The Method of Finite Differences

 This technique involves repeatedly calculating the differences between consecutive y-values (or f(x) values) in the table.
-Each round of differencing reveals a new pattern.
+Here's the thing — each round of differencing reveals a new pattern.
 The key lies in observing when these differences become constant.

 Let's illustrate with our example table: